11 best travel companies for women-only tours for 2025

 All of these women-only travel tours include accommodations, most meals, one or two female guides (depending on tour size), safety equipment and gear for all activities, ground transport, and park/temple entrance fees.
 Tour descriptions include an FAQ page and an “Is this trip right for me?” section outlining the physical requirements needed to enjoy the experience.
 The minimum age to book is 18 years old, but girls ages 15 to 17 may accompany a paying adult for a mother-daughter experience.

-Quick Facts about Women-Only Tours with Wild Women Expeditions
+Quick facts about women-only tours with Wild Women Expeditions

 • Average guided tour group size: 6 to 12 women.

-• Price range: Moderate to Upscale (from about $2,795 to $3,995 per person); Arctic/Antarctic experiences are more expensive.
+• Price range: Moderate to upscale (from about $2,795 to $3,995 per person); Arctic/Antarctic experiences are more expensive.

 • What’s included: Lodging, most meals, female guides, gear and safety equipment for activities, ground transportation, and park/temple entrance fees.